 Treatment of Ebstein's anomaly depends on the severity of the defect and your signs and symptoms.
 The goal of treatment is to reduce your symptoms and avoid future complications, such as heart failure and arrhythmias.
 Treatments may include:

 Your doctor may also prescribe medications for signs and symptoms of heart failure, if you need them.
-These may include diuretics and other medications.
+These may include drugs that prevent water retention (diuretics) and other medications.

 Surgical heart repair